azabirnik/stylegan-demo/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the Apache 2.0 license.
 See the [LICENSE](./LICENSE) file for details.

 ## Acknowledgments